TimurKady/treenode-ct/README.md

 ]
 ```

-3. Define your model inherit from `treenode.models.TreeNodeModel`:
+3. Define your model inherit from `treenode.models.TreeNodeModel`.

 ```python
 from treenode.models import TreeNodeModel